-New gun laws will make New Zealand safer after mosque massacre, says PM Ardern
+New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

 In addition to the 50 killed, dozens were wounded at two mosques in the South Island city during Friday prayers.

-The owner of a New Zealand gun store the man charged with murder in the mosque shootings had bought firearms and ammunition online from the store, but it did not sell him the high-powered weapon used in the massacre.
+Gun City owner David Tipple said the alleged gunman bought four weapons and ammunition online from the store between December 2017 and March 2018, but it did not sell him the high-powered weapon used in the massacre.

-Gun City owner David Tipple said the alleged gunman bought four weapons and ammunition between December 2017 and March 2018.

 “The MSSA, military-style automatic, reportedly used by the alleged gunman was not purchased from Gun City.
 Gun City did not sell him an MSSA, only A-category firearms,” Tipple told a news conference in Christchurch.

 Under New Zealand gun laws, A-category weapons can be semi-automatic but limited to seven shots.
-Video of a gunman in one mosque showed a semi-automatic with a large magazine round.
+Live-streamed video of a gunman in one mosque showed a semi-automatic weapon with a large magazine round.

-Tipple said the online purchases followed a police-verified online mail-order process and A-category firearms were bought in three or four purchases.

-“We detected nothing extraordinary about the licence holder.
-He was a brand new purchaser, with a brand new licence,” he said.
+Tipple said the online purchases followed a police-verified online mail-order process and the store detected nothing extraordinary about the licence holder.

-The shock of the attacks has led to calls for an immediate tightening of laws to restrict access to some firearms, particularly semi-automatic weapons.

-Tipple said he supported Ardern’s call for gun law reforms as the Christchurch shootings had raised legitimate concerns.
+Tipple said he supported Ardern’s move to reform gun laws as the Christchurch shootings had raised legitimate concerns.

+Ardern did not detail the new gun laws, but has said she supports a ban on automatic weapons following the Christchurch shootings.

+Australia introduced some of the world’s toughest gun laws after its worst mass killing, the 1996 Port Arthur massacre in which a lone gunman killed 35 people using a semi-automatic AR-15 - the same weapon used in the Christchurch massacre.

+“Until today I was one of the New Zealanders who owned a semi-automatic rifle.
+On the farm they are a useful tool in some circumstances, but my convenience doesn’t outweigh the risk of misuse,” John Hart, a farmer and Green Party candidate from Masterton said on Twitter on Monday.

+“We don’t need these in our country.
+We have make sure it’s #NeverAgain.”

 New Zealand, a country of only 5 million people, has an estimated 1.5 million firearms.
-The minimum age for a gun license is 16, and 18 to own a semi-automatic weapon.

 A Radio New Zealand report, based on police data secured through an Official Information Act request, said more than 99 percent of people who applied for a firearms licence in 2017 were successful.